Here are ways for you to get involved in congregational life:

 Social Justice work at UUCFW

 UUCFW members and friends have a variety of social justice issues of concern.
 To allow for many issues to be explored, we invite members to form Groups of Five for short-term projects, actions or studies.
-Information to propose new Group of Five projects can be found here: “The Steps to Starting a Group” before filling out the Group of Five form.
+Information to propose new Group of Five projects can be found here: “The Steps to Starting a Group”.
 A member may choose an issue to work together with at least four others to pursue their project.

 Racial Justice work at UUCFW

 Motivated by GA and current events, the Advocates for Racial Justice group meets regularly to do the personal work of understanding white privilege, the community work of understanding and dismantling systemic racism, and the broader work of developing relationships with minoritized communities in our area.
 Past projects and areas of interest include taking trips to learn more about Black history and the African-American community, supporting local organizations with fundraisers and personal participation, working on voter registration and getting out the vote among under-represented populations, and working with a grant from the UUA for a social media campaign to encourage young Black voters.
-Advocates are currently working on developing a joint outreach with the Fort Wayne A. Philip Randolph Institute called Friends First.
-Advocates for Racial Justice meets the first Sunday of the month at noon, and the third Wednesday of the month at 7 p.m.
-For more information, contact Rebecca Reeder.
+To view a detailed list, click here.
+Advocates are currently involved in a joint outreach with the Fort Wayne A. Philip Randolph Institute called Friends First.
+For more information, contact racialjustice@uufortwayne.org.

 Advocates for Environmental Justice

-A committee was formed in February of 2023 to educate and promote within our congregation the importance of recycling, and to plan events and activities that encourage awareness of the many issues impacting our planet.
+With a focus on raising awareness of environmental and climate justice issues, the Advocates for Environmental Justice (AEJ) plan events and activities which we believe will make a difference in our community and the world.
+To view a detailed list of our activities so far, click here.
 We meet after the service on the third Sunday of most months.
 If you are interested in joining our group, or in finding out more about what we are currently doing, contact us at environmentaljustice@uufortwayne.org.
-Co-chairing this group are Jan Boeglin and Jim Reeder.

 Happening now with the Advocates for Environmental Justice: